lethanhtrong161005/EduChatbotSolution/README.md

 ## Admin reports

 The Admin-only dashboard offers required timeframes (7 days, 30 days, all time), a role filter, and an optional trend-subject filter.
-Daily boundaries and zero-filled dates use the Asia/Bangkok calendar.
+Daily boundaries and zero-filled dates use the Indochina Time calendar.

 - No trend subject means all chat activity.
 - A positive trend subject ID filters only the three daily trend series.